Joyce Glasser reviews Charlie’s Angels (November 29, 2019), Cert. 12A, 104 min.

 Banks’ Charlie’s Angels reminds us of this in the opening scene when undercover agent Sabina Wilson (Kristen Stewart, Personal Shopper, The Twilight Saga), heavily made up and exposed in an impossibly short glittery dress, explains to a suspect (Chris Pang) that men underestimate women like her.
 She then demonstrates a novel approach to seducing the man in front of his gobsmacked bodyguards.

 For the remainder of the action, however, the angels do not use their femininity as a tactical advantage.
-Sabina and Jane Kano (Ella Balinska, a 6-foot tall model), along with Rebekah “Bosley” (the name given to all of Charlie’s high ranked assistants), played by Banks herself, do stunts, hand to hand combat with men and handle weapons like Mossad operatives.
+Sabina and Jane Kano (Ella Balinska, a six-foot tall model), along with Rebekah “Bosley” (the name given to all of Charlie’s highly ranked assistants), played by Banks herself, do stunts, hand to hand combat with men and handle weapons like Mossad operatives.
 And, particularly when they are joined by Elena Houghlin (singer/actress Naomi Scott, best known for Disney’s Aladdin), a whistle-blower they are dispatched to protect, they are techno whizzes as well.

 But Banks may have set herself up for defeat before writing a word of a lacklustre script that does its Mission: Impossible tour of exotic locations, beginning in Rio de Janeiro.